Shivanshu09/BlockChain/README.md

 # BlockChain
-A normal java based project made for understanding that concepts of Blockchain.
+A normal Java based project made for understanding that concepts of Blockchain.
 The project is just based for learning purposes.